monikadubey13/k8s/README.md

 # - PV & PVC:-

-It is a kubernetes object which is
+It is a kubernetes object which is used to store data.